 Wilmer McLean – An Uncanny Coincidence

 Lee’s luck finally ran out in a tiny little village on a hillside in Virginia… Appomattox.
 After one last ditch effort to escape the Union armies and make for the railroads at Lynchburg, it was all over.
-The soldiers in gray were surrounded by a thriving ring of blue.
+A thriving ring of blue now surrounded the soldiers in gray.
 In a hurried council of war with his generals, Lee accepted that “there is nothing left for me to do but go and see General Grant, and I would rather die a thousand deaths.”

 As for McLean, he finished his life in relative obscurity.
 After losing his Appomattox home, he moved his family to Alexandria, and spent a few years working for the Internal Revenue Service.
 He died there in 1882.
 And so quietly passed from this world the only man who can say that a war started and finished right in his front yard.

 “Civil War Treasury of Tales, Legends, and Folklore” – B.A.
 Botkin

 “Battle Cry of Freedom: The Civil War Era” – J.M.
 McPherson

 “The Civil War: A Visual History” – Smithsonian